chiefBiiko/runr/README.md

 `runr::runWaterfall` runs its input tasks sequentially, passing each task's return value to the next task, and returns either a named list (on error `NULL`) or the value of a given callback.

-All tasks except the first must have at least one parameter :ocean:
+:ocean: All tasks except the first must have at least one parameter.

 `runr::runWaterfall(tasks = list(NULL), cb = NULL)`